The Bankrate promise

 - Variable rates: HELOCs have a variable interest rate, which means the rate can go up or down depending on the economy and prevailing market rates.
 If your rate goes up significantly, you might no longer be able to manage the payments.

-- Secured by your home: A HELOC is tied to the equity in your home, so if you default on your payments, you could lose your home to foreclosure.
+- Secured by your home: A HELOC is tied to the equity in your home, so if you default on your payments, it could be foreclosed on by your lender.

-- Repayment structure: You might be able to afford your HELOC payments during the interest-only period, but once the repayment term kicks in, the combination of principal and interest payments could squeeze your budget.
+- Sudden repayment shock: You might be able to afford your HELOC payments during the interest-only period, but once the repayment term kicks in, the new monthly amount you owe, a combination of principal and interest payments, could squeeze your budget.